Is Jordan the next women’s Silicon Valley?

 “We have boot camps that are basically inventions of designs that are built to grow the ecosystem and build communities around the components.

-“Our main approach is centered around community activation.”
+“Our main approach is centred around community activation.”

 Rami said he is focused on trying to lessen the gap in entrepreneur specialization, especially within Jordan.